Sharondroid/sharondroid/README.md

 ## About Me

-I’m an AI Systems Developer focused on building practical AI-powered tools that turn web data into structured, usable datasets for intelligent applications.
-I work mainly with Python and FastAPI, building systems like web crawlers, scrapers, dataset builders, and RAG pipelines.
+I’m an AI Systems Developer building AI agents, automation workflows, and data pipelines using Python and modern AI tools.
+My work focuses on creating practical systems that connect data, logic, and automation into usable AI-driven applications.

-I focus on shipping real, production-style projects that reflect how AI systems work in practice.
-My interest lies in backend AI infrastructure, data processing, and retrieval-based systems.
+I work mainly with Python and FastAPI, and I’ve built projects involving web crawling, dataset generation, and early-stage RAG systems.
+I’m also actively exploring automation tools like n8n and Make to design end-to-end workflows that reduce manual processes.

-My goal is to keep improving in AI system design and build scalable tools that power real-world applications.
+I focus on building real, functional systems that reflect how AI is applied in production environments.
+My goal is to keep improving in AI system design, automation, and scalable backend architecture.